Ethical Practice

 All staff who work for Birmingham EPS have full DBS clearance.
 Staff are issued with a Birmingham City Council ID badge and a supporting letter confirming they have full DBS clearance.
 Staff will not provide their DBS certificate on arrival at a school or setting.
 This is in accordance with city council policy.

-The Service is committed to providing a high standard of service to its commissioners and users.
-We welcome ideas and opinions through comments about improving the services we provide.
-We would also want to know through compliments about when we ‘get it right’ and doing things well to identify and maintain areas of best practice.
+We want to know through compliments about when we ‘get it right’ and do things well to identify and maintain areas of best practice.
+We also welcome ideas and opinions through comments about improving the services we provide.
 We are also aware that there may be times when there is dissatisfaction with the service, and we would want to hear of those concerns and complaints to respond and to put things right as appropriate.

-A complaint can also be made via email, by telephone, or by letter via the contact information below:
+As with compliments and concerns, the concern or complaint can also be made via email, by telephone, or by letter via the contact information below:

 An acknowledgement will then be sent to you within 3 working days of receipt.